software-students-fall2024/3-python-package-bogosort-but-better-1/README.md

 ```

 ## Contributing
-To contribute to this project, here are the folliwng steps:
+To contribute to this project, here are the following steps:

 Clone the GitHub repository
 ```